everything she knows

 setup

-Just type nina at the prompt.
-She'll introduce herself and show you what she can do. (っ˘ω˘ς )
+Just type nina help at the prompt.
+She'll show you every command she knows. (っ˘ω˘ς )

 From here, search for a package, apply a change, or just wander through the tips section to see what's possible.